-NOTE: Email messages must be sent from your university account and MUST include: "CS 1032 F20" in the subject line. (spaces/case do not matter: ex: cs1032f20 works) Email messages without CS 1032 F20" in the subject line will automatically be trapped and deleted by the instructor's SPAM filter and will NOT be available, read or responded to.
+NOTE: Email messages must be sent from your university account and MUST include: "CS1032" in the subject line.
+Email messages without CS1032 in the subject line may automatically be trapped and deleted by the instructor's SPAM filter and will NOT be available, read or responded to.